microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

     <img src="images/9.png"/>

 9. The rest of the tasks do not need any change.
 You are ready to run the build.
-11. You can make the builds to run as a *Continuous Integratoion* build so that it runs upon every check-in on the branch.
+You can make the builds to run as a *Continuous Integration* build so that it runs upon every check-in on the branch.
 We will see that later in the lab.
 For now, we will run it manually.

 10. Select **Save & queue** to save the build definition and queue the build immediately.
 If you have already saved the build definition, select **Queue** from the menu